 - They are a better permanent solution to infected teeth and root systems.

-Call us at 408.286.3229 or schedule an online appointment with Dr. Boger for a consultation at our office in San Jose, CA.
+To learn more, contact Family Dentist in San Jose, CA at 408.286.3229or schedule an online appointment with Dr. Boger for a consultation at our office in San Jose, CA.